Dow futures drop over 1,000 points after Trump's coronavirus plan fails to impress investors

 "Travel restrictions equal slower global economic activity, so if you need any more coaxing to sell sell sell sell after a massively negative signal from overnight trading in US markets it just fell in your lap," Innes wrote.

-European airline stocks were hammered in early trading, with Air France KLM shares losing 14% and British Airways owner IAG dropping more than 10%.
-Shares of Delta are down 12% in premarket trading, while American Airlines' stock is off nearly 16%.
+European airline stocks were hammered in early trading, with Air France KLM shares losing 4% and British Airways owner IAG dropping more than 8%.
+Shares of Delta are down 13% in premarket trading, while American Airlines' stock is off 14%.

 Disappointed markets